Port

 From Kobe’s pier, you’ll begin exploring Kyoto.

-You'll take an exciting high-speed train ride on the Shinkansen Bullet Train to Kyoto station.
-After that, we will go to Kinkaku-ji (Golden Pavillion) for an outside view.
+You’ll take an exciting high-speed train ride on the Shinkansen Bullet Train to Kyoto station and head to Kinkaku-ji (Golden Pavillion) for an outside view.
 This elaborate building began life as a villa built by Shogun Ashikaga Yoshimasa in 1397, during the Muromachi period.
-Later, the house was converted into a temple.
-It is three stories tall, with the second and third stories completely covered in pure gold foil.
+Its second and third stories are covered in pure gold foil.

 Lunch is served at a local restaurant.

-In the afternoon, continue sightseeing by motorcoach.
-You will also visit the Heian Shrine -- a famous structure dedicated to Emperor Kammu, the founder of Kyoto, and to Emperor Komei -- the last Emperor of Kyoto.
+In the afternoon, continue sightseeing by motorcoach and visit the Heian Shrine -- a Shinto structure dedicated to the first and last emperors of Kyoto.

-Finally, you'll stop at the Kiyomizu Temple -- a UNESCO World Heritage Site.
-The main hall was constructed in the 17th century and is famous for its spectacular location, hanging over the side of a cliff!
+Finally, you’ll stop at the Kiyomizu Temple -- a UNESCO World Heritage Site.
+The main hall was constructed in the 17th century and is famous for its spectacular location -- it hangs over the side of a cliff.

 After a panoramic drive through Kyoto, transfer back to the pier in Kobe.